20 perfect cabins

 It rents five attractive chalet cabins with loft and full kitchen.
-There's a coffee shop on the premises that sells pastries, soup and panini.
+There's a restaurant on the premises that sells breakfast, lunch and dinner.

 Each cottage has two stories, a double whirlpool, a full kitchen and a pull-out sofa on the first floor.
 Rates include breakfast supplies and a bottle of wine.

 Townhouses at Gunflint Lodge on the Gunflint Trail.
 They're not cabins, but they feel like them, with deer feeding outside the door.